Barry Zito: 2007

-Following his seventh season with the Athletics, Zito signed a seven-year deal with the San Francisco Giants worth $126 million, plus $18 million option for 2014 with a $7 million buyout.
+Following his seventh season with the Athletics, Zito signed a seven-year deal with the San Francisco Giants worth $126 million, plus an $18 million option for 2014 with a $7 million buyout.
 Zito's contract on December 29, 2006, became the highest for any pitcher in Major League history at the time.

 During spring training in 2007, he and Barry Bonds made shirts that read "Don't ask me, ask Barry" with an arrow pointing to the other Barry.
 By all accounts, Zito and Bonds got along well during their short time as teammates, and Zito made a point of saying he would stand by Bonds through onslaughts from the media.

 In his first start as a member of the Giants, Opening Day (April 3), Zito went five innings and allowed two earned runs against the San Diego Padres.
 He would take the loss.
 In his next start, Zito struggled.
 He went six innings but allowed eight earned runs against the Los Angeles Dodgers.
 Zito would earn his first win as a member of the Giants in his next start on April 16 when he went six innings, gave up three hits, and allowed no runs to the Colorado Rockies.
 "I've been trying to have a good game", Zito said.
 "You can't try to do anything.
 You either do or you don't.
 I tried to get too fine with my pitches.
 I wasn't aggressive."